UKCloud/documentation/articles/sra/sra-sco.md

 We have implemented GPG 13-aligned Protective Monitoring across the Assured and Elevated security domains at the hypervisor level and below.

-We don't provide Protective Monitoring services above the hypervisor (for example, for your VM); it is your responsibility to act at this level.
+We can provide Protective Monitoring services above the hypervisor (for example, for your VM); using our Security Operations Service.

 In line with UKCloud's SISP, we provide notification of customer-impacting security incidents.
 It is your responsibility to report similar incidents to us.